Skip to main content

 06Should I value inventory at cost or at retail for GMROI?

-Always at cost.
-GMROI measures the return on the money you actually invested in inventory, and that money is the cost of the goods, not their retail price.
-Using retail value inflates the denominator and makes your GMROI look far worse than it really is.
-Keep the inventory figure on the same cost basis as your COGS, which is why every inventory field in this calculator is labeled "at cost".
+Always at cost — GMROI measures the return on the money you invested, which is cost, not retail price.
+Using retail value inflates the denominator and makes GMROI look far worse than reality.
+Every inventory field in this calculator is labeled "at cost" to keep it aligned with COGS.

 07What is the difference between GMROI and inventory turnover?